Quantum Measurement Theory for Systems with Finite Dimensional State Spaces: General measurement axiom

-For quantum systems with finite dimensional state spaces, we can now complete von Neumann's axiomatization of quantum mechanics by augmenting it by the general measurement axiom that describes all the physically realizable measurement consistent with other axioms of quantum mechanics.
+For quantum systems with finite dimensional state spaces, we can now complete von Neumann's axiomatization of quantum mechanics by augmenting it by the general measurement axiom that describes all the physically realizable measurements consistent with the other axioms of quantum mechanics.

-{\bf Axiom Q5 (General measurement axiom).} {\em Every physically realizable apparatus $\bA(\bx)$ for the system $\bS$ with the state space $\cH$ uniquely corresponds to a completely positive instrument $\cI$ for $\cH$ such that the statistical properties of $\bA(\bx)$ are determined by \beq \cI(x)\rh=\Pr\{\bx=x\|\rh\}\rh_{\{\bx=x\}}, \eeq or equivalently \beqa \Pr\{\bx=x\|\rh\}&=&\Tr[\cI(x)\rh], \\ \rh_{\{\bx=x\}}&=&\frac{\cI(x)\rh}{\Tr[\cI(x)\rh]},\quad\mb{if $Tr[\cI(x)\rh]>0$} \eeqa for all $x\in\R$ and $\rh\in\cS(\cH)$.
+{\bf Axiom Q5 (General measurement axiom).} {\em Every physically realizable apparatus $\bA(\bx)$ for the system $\bS$ with the state space $\cH$ uniquely corresponds to a completely positive instrument $\cI$ for $\cH$ such that the statistical properties of $\bA(\bx)$ are determined by \beq \cI(x)\rh=\Pr\{\bx=x\|\rh\}\rh_{\{\bx=x\}}, \eeq or equivalently \beqa \Pr\{\bx=x\|\rh\}&=&\Tr[\cI(x)\rh], \\ \rh_{\{\bx=x\}}&=&\frac{\cI(x)\rh}{\Tr[\cI(x)\rh]},\quad\mb{if\/ $\Tr[\cI(x)\rh]>0$} \eeqa for all $x\in\R$ and $\rh\in\cS(\cH)$.
 Conversely, every completely positive instrument $\cI$ for $\cH$ has at least one physically realizable apparatus $\bA(\bx)$ with the above statistical properties.}